 We have a successful partnership with the City of Duluth in controlling invasive species at Hawk Ridge Observatory and the Lake Superior Zoo.
 Habitat improvement in Duluth’s public lands by way of common buckthorn removal has been a HUGE success, made possible by the collaboration from multiple employees and the support of extensive volunteer networks.

-We assist the Minnesota DNR in a variety of terrestrial invasive species control projects throughout the ceded territory, including Moose Mountain State Natural Area, Minnesota Point Pine Forest SNA, Wildlife Management areas, State natural areas, St. Louis/Red River Stream Bank Protection Area, Fond du Lac State Forest, Blackhoof River Wildlife Management Area, and the St. Louis River Ruffed Grouse Management Area.
+We assist the Minnesota DNR in a variety of terrestrial invasive species control projects throughout the ceded territory, including Moose Mountain Scientific and Natural Area (SNA), Minnesota Point Pine Forest SNA, St. Louis/Red River Stream Bank Protection Area, Fond du Lac State Forest, Blackhoof Wildlife Management Area, and the St. Louis River Ruffed Grouse Management Area.

 Public awareness and action are essential to preventing the spread of invasive species.
 That is why 1854 Treaty Authority has emphasized public outreach, providing invasive species information, lessons and services at public events, in schools, and at high traffic locations.